acisops/acis_anomaly_pages/source/dpa_shutdown.rst

   the shutdown.
 We want to know if a new occurrence looks just like the previous occurrences.
   If yes, it should appear as if in one frame the DPA-A (or DPA-B) turned off.
 * Convene a telecon at the next reasonable moment.
+* As soon as the time of the DPA-[AB] shutdown is known, inform ``sot_yellow_alert``.
+* Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
 * DPA-A shutdowns require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
 * DPA-B shutdowns only require that the DPA-B be powered back on.